 If you live in the U.S. (or anywhere else on the planet), you’re probably familiar with the hot dog, also known as the frankfurter—a nod to the city of Frankfurt, Germany, likely where its prototype was born.
 But you may not have heard of the hot dog’s delicious cousin: knockwurst.

 Allow us to introduce you.
 Knockwurst is one of more than 1,000 varieties of sausage attributed to Germany, a country famous for its wurst.
-According to historians, since the colder climate yielded less to eat during certain seasons, sausage-making emerged as a way to preserve meat—and to get the most out of the animals that provided it.
+According to historians, sausage-making emerged as a way to preserve meat—and to get the most out of the animals that provided it.

-So, what sets knockwurst apart from hot dogs (and bratwurst, and weisswurst, and bockwurst)?
+So, what sets knockwurst apart from hot dogs (and all the other sausages available in grocery stores)?
 For answers to a few of our more pressing questions about the sausage, we turned to Kurt Gutenbrunner, world-renowned Austrian chef and restaurateur and expert in central European cuisine.

 A: Knockwurst is short, stout, and loaded with flavorful seasonings.
 “Every butcher has a special mix that he’s proud of,” says Chef Gutenbrunner.
-“Some use more nutmeg, or more coriander, or more caraway seeds…” For our upcoming recipe on the week of May 15, Blue Apron’s knockwurst is made with eight different seasonings—and grass-fed, pasture-raised, antibiotic-free beef, in a natural pork casing.
+“Some use more nutmeg, or more coriander, or more caraway seeds.”

 Q: How do you eat knockwurst?